-Headquartered in Irvine, California, Kia America continues to top automotive quality surveys and is recognized as one of the 100 Best Global Brands.
-Kia serves as the "Official Automotive Partner" of the NBA and offers a complete range of vehicles sold through a network of more than 750 dealers in the U.S., including the Telluride, Sorento and K5 proudly assembled in America.*
+Headquartered in Irvine, California, Kia America continues to top quality surveys and is recognized as one of the 100 Best Global Brands.
+Kia serves as the "Official Automotive Partner" of the NBA and offers a complete range of vehicles sold through a network of more than 750 dealers in the U.S., including cars and SUVs proudly assembled in America.

 For media information, including photography, visit www.kiamedia.com.
 To receive custom email notifications for press releases the moment they are published, subscribe at www.kiamedia.com/us/en/newsalert.

 * El Telluride, Sorento y K5 son ensamblandos en los Estados Unidos con piezas de origen estadounidense y mundial.

 1 Best-in-class interior room, cargo room, and rear seat legroom claims based on comparison of 2021 and 2022 Mass Market Subcompact SUVs as of October 2021.
 Mass Market Subcompact SUV class as determined by Kia Segmentation.

 2 No system, no matter how advanced, can compensate for all driver error and/or driving conditions.
 Always drive safely

 3 Distracted driving can result in the loss of vehicle control.
 When operating a vehicle, never use a vehicle system that takes your focus away from safe vehicle operation.

 5 Android Auto vehicle user interface is a product of Google and its terms and privacy statements apply.
 Requires the Android Auto app on Google Play store and an Android compatible smartphone running Android 5.0 Lollipop or higher.
 Data plan rates apply.
 Android, Android Auto, and Google Play are trademarks of Google LLC.